PixelBooty/Command-Daemon/README.md

 * stderr : String default 'logs/stderr-%service%.log', location of stderr for basic logging.
 * services : Array of sevices optional, see service options.
 * cli : Array of cli options see 'npm command-line-args' for details on cli objects.
-* execute : Function( Bootstrapper ), method if no services are used to execute service.
+* execute : Function( BootStrapper ), method if no services are used to execute service.

 Service Options
 ===============